clp90/imprinting_analysis/README.md

 # Imprinting Analysis v.1.0
-This is a small suite of scripts designed to provide a consistent pipeline for imprinting analyses starting from raw RNA-seq data or count data.
-The ultimate goal of this project is to enable comparisons between imprinting calls made in different datasets or species.
+This is a small suite of scripts designed to provide a consistent pipeline for genomic imprinting analyses, enabling comparisons between imprinting calls made in different datasets or species.
 The approach is based on the analysis in Gehring *et al.* 2011.

 Publication: Picard CL, Gehring M. Identification and Comparison of Imprinted Genes Across Plant Species. *Methods Mol Biol.* 2020;2093:173-201. [doi: 10.1007/978-1-0716-0179-2_13](https://dx.doi.org/10.1007/978-1-0716-0179-2_13).